 Peter’s current interest in pottery is toward making altered forms, hand manipulated forms that have a sense of having been dug up from the ground like precious artefacts.

-Now retired, he also makes beautiful stained-glass windows and paints part time or by commission.
+Now retired, Peter also creates stained-glass windows and paintings by commission.